oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/trace-supply-network/trace-supply-network.md

 ## Introduction

-Jordan Okafor, a Supplier Quality Manager, needs to know whether the thermal risk began in assembly, a component lot, or a sub-vendor.
-He also needs to show how that suspect path can reach stores and customers.
-A batch number alone cannot answer either question, and a flat supplier list hides the relationships that matter.

-Your mission is to trace B-482 in both directions.
-You will query `RECALL_GRAPH` to follow component lots upstream to supplier sites and suppliers, then follow shipments downstream to stores, purchases, and customers.
-The graph stores metadata while `GRAPH_TABLE` reads the current relational rows, so Jordan gets connected paths without maintaining a second copy of the recall data.
+Kevin's next question is, “If we accept returns, what do we need to trace back to, and how far did the suspect path reach?”
+A component lot, supplier site, store delivery, and customer purchase are related, but a flat table list makes the route hard to explain.

+David models the recall as connected business entities over the existing operational tables.
+The graph does not become a second system of record.
+It gives the team a way to ask about paths: upstream from B-482 to components and suppliers, or downstream through shipments, stores, purchases, and customers.

+Tim creates `RECALL_GRAPH` and uses `GRAPH_TABLE` to query those paths.
+He explains how the graph definition exposes the relationships while the relational rows remain current.
+The SQL makes Kevin's traceability question concrete rather than leaving it to manual joins and screenshots.

-By the end of the lab, the visible result will include 25 component paths, the suspect thermostat and thermal-sensor routes, 600 downstream exposure paths across 120 stores, and a trace from a suspect component lot to affected customers.
+By the end of the lab, Kevin can see 25 component paths, suspect thermostat and thermal-sensor routes, and 600 downstream exposure paths across 120 stores.
+David now has the relationship evidence needed for the returns workflow.

 Estimated Time: 10 minutes